shader-slang/shader-slang.github.io/docs/compilation-api.md

 ```

 ### Compile it (g++ directions)
-* Assumes Slang is installed in current directly at `slang`.
+* Assumes Slang is installed in the current directory at `slang`.
 * Assumes program is saved to "shortest.cpp".
 * Assumes a release build of Slang.